scailable/model-zoo/README.md

 2. Install the Nx AI Plugin by following steps [here](https://nx.docs.scailable.net/nx-ai-manager/2.-install-nx-ai-plugin).
 3. Install the Nx Meta client on any machine by following steps [here](https://nx.docs.scailable.net/nx-ai-manager/1.-install-network-optix#download-and-install-a-nx-meta-client).
 Once that is done, you can access the Nx Meta server from the client machine by connecting them as shown [here](https://nx.docs.scailable.net/nx-ai-manager/1.-install-network-optix#connect-to-your-nx-meta-server-with-your-nx-meta-client).
 4. From the Nx client, you can configure the Nx AI Plugin by following steps [here](https://nx.docs.scailable.net/nx-ai-manager/2.-configure-the-nx-ai-manager-plugin).
-5. Finally, upload one of the models from the Model Zoo to the Nx Cloud by following steps [here](https://nx.docs.scailable.net/nx-ai-cloud/upload-your-model), and deploy it on the Nx AI Manager by following steps [here](https://nx.docs.scailable.net/nx-ai-cloud/deployment-and-device-management).
+5. Finally, upload one of the models from the Model Zoo to the Nx Cloud by following steps [here](https://nx.docs.scailable.net/nx-ai-cloud/upload-your-model), and deploy it with the Nx AI Manager by following steps [here](https://nx.docs.scailable.net/nx-ai-cloud/deployment-and-device-management).

+> When deployed with the Nx AI Manager, these models use acceleration from Intel, Nvidia, Hailo, or MemryX, depending on the hardware and model support.

 ## Available models

-The Network Optix Model Zoo offers a curated collection of pre-trained AI models optimized for seamless integration with the Network Optix platform.
-These models are organized into subdirectories, each containing specific models.
-Below is a table that summarizes the available models along with their descriptions.
+The Network Optix Model Zoo offers a curated collection of pre-trained AI models optimized for seamless integration with the Nx EVOS.
+The models are custom versions of the original ones that were modified in order to meet the [ONNX requirments](https://nx.docs.scailable.net/for-data-scientists/onnx-requirements) needed by the Nx AI Manager.
+These conditions are set to ensure the models benefit from built-in pre-processing, post-processing and visualization capabilities.

+Below is a table that summarizes the available models along with their descriptions and source.

 | Model Name | Description | Reference |
 |------------|-------------|-----------|